kevyw93/Better-Weather/README.md

 App Component packages each day json data into strings and passes each into a daily component.
 This in turns allows me to render the 5 different daily components on the DOM.
 DailyComponent receives, parses and renders a day of the week from App Component as well as temperature, description of the weather and icon.

+### Responsive Design
+I used HTML5 and media queries to essentially make it website responsive for laptop/computer, tablet, and phone sizes.

 ### Deployment
 I used the packages gh-pages to help me deploy my app on github page.

 ## Future Directions/Given More Time
 ### TDD
-If given more time I would build this app uÂsing test driven development where I would create Jasmine specs for api methods and each class to help prevent technical debt in the future if I build upon this app even more.
+If given more time I would build this app using test driven development using Jasmine specs for api methods and each class to mitigate technical debt.

 ### Features
   1. If given the monetary compensation and time I would pay for a membership with openweathermap and then expand it to allow for 16 days.